 Sandy – Playgroup Leader & Behavioral Team Member

-Sandy is a part of our behavior team, a playgroup leader and amazingly devoted foster provider who puts in extensive time each week helping run the dog playgroups at the shelter, overseeing the testing, socialization, and exercise of as many as 50 plus dogs at a time.
+Sandy is a part of our behavior team, a playgroup leader and amazingly devoted foster provider who puts in extensive time each week helping run the dog playgroups at the shelter, overseeing the testing, socialization, and exercise of as many as 100 plus dogs at a time.
 She loves every dog and worries about each one’s well-being.
-Sandy is a conscientious volunteer who is always willing to do more.
+Sandy is a conscientious team member who is always willing to do more.
 She takes on some of the more challenging medical and behavior foster dogs who need extra TLC in order to thrive–and she seems to always have room for one more dog.

 Robert – Playgroup Leader & Behavioral Team Memeber

 Izzy will be one of the first people you meet when you join our volunteer team, she had been walking dogs at the shelter for several years before taking on the volunteer trainer position.
 She continues to do so, and is now SSPA’s lead volunteer trainer for new volunteers.
+Izzy has shown a true passion and dedication to learning and better serving those dogs most in need of behavioral support.
+She is a valued team member.

-Photography Team – Chandra and Emily
+Photography Team Leads – Chandra and Emily

 Our lead photographer, Chandra, lends her awesome skills to help our dogs look their best!
 She is involved in all aspects of the photography process, from taking photos to processing and uploading them to our website.
 Great dog photos can’t happen without someone to wrangle, cajole, charm, and handle the canine subjects, and that’s where Emily lends a hand.

-Online Adoption Counseling – Jenni, Gwen and Kellie
+Online Adoption Counseling – Jenni, and Heather

 Our adoption counselors work in conjunction with Delyse (SSPA’s director) to provide adoption counseling and foster support via email at